midspooj/min-project-sampele-2/README.md

 Downloads the World Development Indicators data from the provided CSV URL.
 Applies a logarithmic transformation to the "GDP per capita" column for improved readability.
-Generates a scatter plot visualizing the relationship between log GDP per capita and under-5 mortality rate, with a polynomial fit.
+Generates a scatter plot visualizing the relationship between log GDP per capita and under-5 mortality rate.

 #### Returns:

-wdi (pd.DataFrame): The DataFrame containing the analyzed data. my_chart (so.Plot): The Seaborn plot object.
+wdi (pd.DataFrame): The DataFrame containing the analyzed data. my_chart (so.Plot()): The chart created using stats_o_plots

 ### 3. Example Usage: